 Binge Eating Disorder (BED) is an eating disorder where you consume more food than intended.
 BED is commonly known as compulsive overeating.
-The key defining feature of BED is recurrent episodes binge eating that must occur, on average, at least once per week for 3 months.
-There is a sense of lack of control over eating during the binge episode where you are unable to refrain from eating or you are unable to stop when you intended to.
+The key defining feature of BED is recurrent episodes of binge eating that must occur, on average, at least once a week for 3 months.
+There is a sense of lack of control over eating during the binge episode where you are unable to refrain from eating or you are unable to stop when you intend to.

 Help & Treatment